Our PREMIUM North Sumatra and Java Adventure

-A spectacular symbol of Independence with gold leaf glistening in the sunshine (lots of it)
+A spectacular symbol of the struggle for Independence with gold leaf (lots of it) glistening in the sunshine

-The National Monument is a 137m (433ft) obelisk rising from the centre of Merdeka Square and symbolising the pride of the Indonesian people in achieving independence as a federated nation after 300 years of colonial rule.
+Indonesia’s National Monument is a 137m (433ft) obelisk rising from the centre of Merdeka (freedom) Square and symbolizing the pride of the young nation’s people in achieving independence as a republic after 300 years of colonial rule.

 Built by founding President Soekarno in 1961 to commemorate the independence struggle, it is sacred to the people of Indonesia who refer to it as MONAS (from MONumen NASional).

 The plinth at the base of the column houses a history museum with spectacular dioramas recreating key moments in the story of Indonesia from earliest times through to the freedom struggles.

 The monument is topped with a 14.5 metre bronze ‘flame’ coated with around 50 kilograms of gold leaf.
 It is lit at night and is spectacular.